vmiklos/vmiklos.github.com/2023/sw-floattable3.md

 ![In-footer floating table](https://share.vmiklos.hu/blog/sw-floattable3/2023-04-17-floattable-in-footer.png)

-At this point the first crashtest results arrived (we try to import about 280 thousands documents and see what crashes).
+At this point the first crashtest results arrived (we try to import about 280 thousand documents and see what crashes).
 The first problem was floating tables in footers.
 Well, we should not try to split such tables (even if they don't fit): adding one more page does not give us more footer space.